dzbrozek/shopping-cart-frontend/README.md

 ## Shopping cart

 Simple shopping cart witten in React and syncing data with backend via REST API.
+To add a new product to a basket just drag and drop it to the basket.

 [![codecov](https://codecov.io/gh/dzbrozek/shopping-cart-frontend/branch/master/graph/badge.svg)](https://codecov.io/gh/dzbrozek/shopping-cart-frontend)